VISTRONA/python_snake/Readme.md

-To launch the game run python3 script.py
+To launch the game run "python3 script.py" in terminal of the downloaded project files